reductstore/reductstore/README.md

 Your input is invaluable to us! 🌟 If you've found a bug, have suggestions for improvements, or want to contribute directly to the codebase, here's how you can help:

-- **Discord**: Join our [**Discord community**](https://discord.gg/BWrCncF5EP) to discuss, share ideas, and collaborate with fellow ReductStore users.
+- **Questions and Ideas**: Join our [**Discourse community**](https://community.reduct.store) to ask questions, share ideas, and collaborate with fellow ReductStore users.
-- **Feedback & Bug Reports**: Open an issue on our **[GitHub repository](https://github.com/reductstore/reductstore/issues)**.
+- **Bug Reports**: Open an issue on our **[GitHub repository](https://github.com/reductstore/reductstore/issues)**.
 Please provide as much detail as possible so we can address it effectively.
-- **Contribute**: ReductStore is an open-source project.
-We encourage and welcome contributions.

 ## **Get Involved**

 We believe in the power of community and collaboration.
 If you've built something amazing with ReductStore, we'd love to hear about it!
-Share your projects, experiences, and insights on our [Discord community](https://discord.gg/BWrCncF5EP).
+Share your projects, experiences, and insights on our [Discourse community](https://community.reduct.store).

 If you find ReductStore beneficial, give us a ⭐ on our GitHub repository.